Abandoned & Little-Known Airfields:

 of a 326th Fighter-Interceptor Squadron Convair F-102A-75-CO Delta Dagger 56-1383 of the 328th Fighter Wing,

-An undated (circa 1960s) photo of a massive C-124 transport landing at Richards-Gebaur Air Force Base.
+A circa 1960s photo of a massive C-124 transport landing at Richards-Gebaur Air Force Base.

 The August 1965 Kansas City Sectional Chart (courtesy of Ron Kunse)